Iwi praises Govt over water consultation

 Rill Meihana says Labour went ahead with its foreshore and seabed legislation, regardless of opposition from tangata whenua.

-Next story in National: Crash witness calls for change to courtesy crossings
+Next story in New Zealand: Crash witness calls for change to courtesy crossings

 Copyright © 2012, Radio New Zealand